Quasinormal mode/grey-body factor correspondence for Kerr black holes: Numerical examination

 \subsection{High-accuracy calculation of QNMs}

 We employ two publicly available codes---the \texttt{qnm} package \cite{Stein:2019mop} and the Julia package \texttt{KerrQuasinormalModes.jl} \cite{Asad:2024kqm}---to compute the QNM frequencies of the fundamental mode and the first overtone of gravitational perturbations ($s=-2$) for Kerr BHs over a wide range of parameters.
-The results obtained from the two codes agree with each other to within $10^{-10}$.
-The numerical values of the QNM frequencies are listed in Tables~\ref{qnm.3.6.9}–\ref{qnm2345}, where all values are reported to eight significant figures.
+The results obtained from the two codes agree with each other to within $10^{-10}$.\footnote{See \cite{Motohashi:2024fwt,Pombo:2025urp} for further methods for high-precision calculations of the QNMs of Kerr BHs.} The numerical values of the QNM frequencies are listed in Tables~\ref{qnm.3.6.9}–\ref{qnm2345} \cite{DataAvailabilityStatement}, where all values are reported to eight significant figures.
+Here, for simplicity we set $M=1$.